Blunkn/SIT_CodeSentinel/README.md

 ## Features
 ---
 - Scans a repository's source code while on its web page.
-- Lets you know if any suspicious code is found.
+- Performs static analysis and lets you know if any suspicious code is found.
 - Code signatures it detects:
     - Command injection
     - Data exfil